-We need to mention that the assessment system for social services has medical background and focus.
-Assessment system in social care is fragmented and there is a goal to do reform in this area.
-It is a crucial part of Recovery and resilience plan in Slovakia.
-As one can see in statistics it looks like most of the social services users are in the highest level.
-There are several reasons for this situation - the most common is financial support from state to service where social services providers can get higher support for users with highest level.
-The second problematic reason in assessment system was and is so called "appropriate supervison" vs. "constant supervision."
-It means that when the assessment officer wrote in assessment that the person needs constant supervision so they got level 6 regardless they have good active day living skills and can live independent life.
-This assessment problem leads often to very paternalistic provision of social services in institutions, where "safety" of social service user is often used as an excuse for violating and depriving his/her fundamental rights.
+We need to mention that the assessment system for social services has a medical background and focus.
+The assessment system in social care is fragmented, and there is a goal to reform in this area.
+It is a crucial part of the Recovery and resilience plan in Slovakia.
+As one can see in statistics, most social services users are at the highest level.
+There are several reasons for this situation - the most common is financial support from the state to service where social services providers can get higher support for users with the highest level.
+The second problematic reason in the assessment system was "appropriate supervision" vs "constant supervision."
+It means that when the officer writes in assessment, the person needs constant supervision.
+Hence, they reached level 6 regardless of whether they have good active day-living skills and can live independently.
+This assessment problem often leads to the very paternalistic provision of social services in institutions, where the "safety" of the social service user is often used as an excuse for violating and depriving their fundamental rights.

-All these data about institutional social care in Slovakia are confirming that there is strong institutional culture in social care facilities and there is high need for transition from institutional to community-based care.
-Other statistical data are only supporting this thesis - for example there is only

-26.669 employees in social care facilities, but 48.206 places.
-This shows huge lack of personal in institutional care what leads to low quality of services and more paternalistic and institutional approach.
-The total coast for social services provided in facilities in Slovakia was 668.314.516, - EUR.
-More than half part of these resources were used for personal's wages.
-But there were also capital investments into reconstruction of institutions mostly from regional and municipal budgets altogether 13.889.897, - EUR.[4]
-As one can see there is huge amount of resources still going into the institutional provision of care in Slovakia.
-Therefor there is need to do reform of social services financing towards personal budgets.
-There is also one important issue to present, and it is number of people who are in waiting list for place in social care facility.
-In 2021 there were 8.525 persons in waiting list for place in social service facility.
-This number has decreased (around 23,32%) in comparison to last 4 - 5 years.[4]
-The main reason was COVID-pandemic.
-The strong rules in social services in Slovakia during COVID-pandemic resulted to situation where people don't want to go to social services facilities but want to have social services provision in own home.
-This thesis is also supported by latest research about people's opinions about type of support and social services they would choose if they needed it.
-93% of people in Slovakia would choose community-based services and services provided in their home and only 7% people would choose institutional social care[14].
-These results are very important for support of the need of transition from institutional to communitybased care.
+All these data about institutional social care in Slovakia confirm a strong institutional culture in social care facilities and a high need for transition from institutional to community-based care.
+Other statistical data support this thesis - for example, there are only 26.669 employees in social care facilities, but 48.206 places.
+This shows a massive lack of personnel in institutional care, leading to low-quality services and a more paternalistic and institutional approach.
+The total cost for social services provided in facilities in Slovakia was 668.314.516, - EUR.
+More than half part of these resources were used for personal wages.
+But there were also capital investments into the reconstruction of institutions, mostly from regional and municipal budgets - altogether 13.889.897, - EUR.[4]
+As one can see, a massive amount of resources still goes into Slovakia's institutional care provision.
+Therefore, there is a need to reform social services financing towards personal budgets.
+One crucial issue is the number of people on the waiting list for a place in a social care facility.
+In 2021, there were 8,525 persons on a waiting list for a place in a social service facility.
+This number has decreased (around 23.32%) compared to the last 4 - 5 years.[4]
+The main reason was the COVID-19 pandemic.
+The strict rules in social services in Slovakia during the COVID-19 pandemic resulted in a situation where people don't want to go to social services facilities but want to have social services provision in their homes.
+This thesis is supported by the latest research about people's opinions about the type of support and social services they would choose if needed.
+93% of people in Slovakia would choose community-based services and services provided in their homes, and only 7% would choose institutional social care[14].
+These results are significant for supporting the transition from institutional to community-based care.

-On the other hand there are also community-based services in Slovakia.
-These services are provided mostly as an outpatient's services or services provided in persons homes (field services).
+On the other hand, there are also community-based services in Slovakia.
+These services are provided mainly as outpatient services or in-person homes (field services).
 The most common community-based care service is home care.
-There are 14.678 users of home care in Slovakia.
+There are 14,678 users of home care in Slovakia.
 Most of them are elderly persons.
 Other community-based services to support people with disabilities are: